40843245/terminal-tutorial/terminal/Bash terminal/tutorial/CH20 -- usage.md

 then automatically executes the helper function `usage`.

-Case 1.C: If the end-user enters flag `-v`, followed by more than one argument
+Case 1.C: If the end-user enters option `-v`, followed by more than one argument

-it can be parsed correctly then invoke `parse_and_display` function with one argument after `-v` flag (separated by delimiter a whitespace).
+it can be parsed correctly then invoke `parse_and_display` function with one argument after `-v` option (separated by delimiter a whitespace).

 The rest arguments will be ignored here.

-Case 1.D: If the end-user enters flag -v`, BUT followed by an empty string
+Case 1.D: If the end-user enters option -v`, BUT followed by an empty string

 The Bash engine can find an option `-v`, thus executing